 Reflection: “When in doubt, back out”

-As a rule of thumb, if you have any doubts about whether something would be considered cultural appropriation, do not do it.
+As a general rule, if you have any doubts about whether something would be considered cultural appropriation, do not do it.
 It is better to avoid any means of culture appropriation rather than taking a risk and running into the possibility of disrespecting a culture.

 This does not mean to live life in a state of avoidance or inaction.
 However, when you do have doubts or hesitation, it is valuable to take the initiative and learn about cultures and the significance behind their customs, symbols, regalia, etc.